Tessa’s Recipe Rundown

 This post may contain affiliate links.
 Read our disclosure policy.

-These cookies are ridiculously thick and chewy, yet soft, and have just amazing peanut butter flavor.
-They are 1000% perfect with a glass of cold milk.
+These cookies are ridiculously thick and chewy yet soft, and are heavenly with a glass of cold milk.

-If you’re a cookie-a-holic like me, you’ll love making cookies that’ll rival your favorite bakery (just like these!) with my second cookbook, The Ultimate Cookie Handbook: Your Guide to Baking Perfect Cookies Every Time – now available on Amazon!
+If you’re cookie-obsessed like me, you’ll love making cookies that’ll rival your favorite bakery (just like these!) with my second cookbook, The Ultimate Cookie Handbook: Your Guide to Baking Perfect Cookies Every Time – now available on Amazon!

 Sprinkle of Science